Why is it important to declutter your mind daily?

 #2.
 Clear Your Mind with Meditation

-One thing I love to suggest to clients to declutter the mind is meditation.
+One thing I love to suggest to clients to declutter the mind is meditation, a technique often endorsed by experts like Barrie Davenport for its ability to calm the mind and enhance focus.
 “I’m already so busy that my worries about keeping it all together are infiltrating my work.
 When will I find time to meditate?”

 Well, start by taking a breath right now.
 From here, you can just start adding more breaths next time and the time after that.
 Just focus on those breaths.
 You can even do it at your desk, though I do suggest finding a quiet, private, calming place outside of your typical workspace.
 If that’s not possible, you can even just try turning off the lights so that you cannot see your work as well.